Being active doesn’t necessarily mean pulling on your hiking boots and heading for the mountains.

 Swimming is a great form of exercise no matter what your age or ability.
 Swimming builds muscle strength and stamina and is good for your heart.
 And because it’s low impact with no stress on your bones or joints, you’re unlikely to end up injured.

-If you are 60 and over, you can swim in your local council swimming pool free of charge outside school holidays (though some councils provide free swimming for over 60s during school holidays too).
+If you are 60 and over, you can swim in your local council swimming pool free of charge at selected times.
 Armed Forces personnel and veterans are also entitled to free swimming in local council leisure centres by using their Defence Privilege Card, available through the Minister of Defence.

 If you can’t swim, you could attend aqua aerobics or aqua gym classes, or just enjoy walking and splashing around.

 Or you could learn to swim.
-Most local councils run swimming classes for adults.
+Most local leisure centres run swimming classes for adults.

 Most towns have leisure centres which offer a range of indoor activities, including aerobics classes and racket sports like badminton, squash and table tennis.